gothgirllover67/recolovetr/README.md

-The four story DLC (Uchima Yuko, Mana, Yuina, Isuzu Kokomi) each ship as their own content ID under `addcont/PCSG00782/`, with their own `Script.cpk` and `Table.cpk` -- unrelated to the base game's, and unrelated to each other (every DLC restarts its own file numbering at ID00000). `translation/dlc/` holds one subfolder per content ID with that DLC's own `script.csv` and `table.tsv`, same column layout as the base game's.
+The four story DLC (Uchima Yuko, Mana, Yuina, Isuzu Kokomi) each ship as their own content ID under `addcont/PCSG00782/`, with their own `Script.cpk` and `Table.cpk`. `translation/dlc/` holds one subfolder per content ID with that DLC's own `script.csv` and

-Dev-pipeline only for now -- there's no xdelta path for DLC yet, only `tools/dev/`:
+`table.tsv`, same column layout as the base game's.

+Dev-pipeline:

 ```
 python tools/dev/5_build_dlc.py <dlc_addcont_dir> work <cpkmakec.exe>